JAlcocerT/JAlcocerT/content/blog/entrep-marketing.md

 APIfy can :)

+All you need is register and try their API key.

 And it could serve to get leads of **businesses in a certain location**, like `https://estudiourbana.com/` that you can target from your creative agency.

 If you dont do it, others like `https://elcoheteamarillo.com/` will.